Connect with us

 1. Freehold title deeds: This is the highest form of land or property ownership in Kenya, without any time restrictions.

-2. Leasehold title deeds: This form of land ownership is valid for a definite period, typically 50 to 99 years, and comes with conditions to be met.
+2. Leasehold title deeds: This form of land tenure is of fixed term, most often between 50 to 99 years, and comes with a series of conditional clauses.

 How to check title deed online